Content

 1.

-Read the selected primary texts carefully in relation to their purpose and historical context, and articulate a comprehension of them.
+Explain the selected primary texts carefully in relation to their purpose and historical context.

 2.